 To remove the modem you will need either a pair of pliers or a 5mm hex nut screwdriver or wrench.
-Undo the hex nut as shown.
+Undo the hex nut in the location shown.
 Then pull the modem up to disconnect it from the motherboard.
 Lastly remove the cable connected to the modem.